nagachandu2003/Typeface-Zomato-Task/README.md

 Develop a web application with the following pages, which must connect to the web API service:
   - **Restaurant List Page**: Display a list of restaurants.
 Clicking on a restaurant should navigate the user to the restaurant's detail page.
   - **Restaurant Detail Page**: Show details of a specific restaurant.

-## Additional Use Cases (Optional)
-If time allows, implement the following additional features, ensuring they are supported in both the API and the UI:
+  - **Search restaurants in given latitude and longitude range (e.g restaurants in 3 km of a given latitude and longitude)
+  -   **Image search.
+Upload an image of a food like icecream, pasta etc., and search restaurants which offer those cuisines.
 - **Filtering Options**:
   - By Country
   - By Average Spend for Two People
   - By Cuisines

+If time allows, implement the following additional features, ensuring they are supported in both the API and the UI:
 - **Search Functionality**: Enable search for restaurants by name and description.